wildfly/quickstart/deltaspike-exception-handling/README.md

 Access the running application in a browser at the following URL:  <http://localhost:8080/jboss-as-ds-exception-handling>

 You will be presented with a form that contains two buttons.
-One button throws the exception MyException.
-The other button throws the exception MyOtherException.
+One button throws the exception `MyException`.
+The other button throws the exception `MyOtherException`.

 When you click on a button, a message is displayed showing the exception message followed by the number of times the service was invoked.
-Notice that the MyException counter is only incremented when MyException is thrown.You can also view the exception messages in the server log.
+Notice that the `MyException` counter is only incremented when `MyException` is thrown.
+You can also view the exception messages in the server log.

 Click on `REST Invocation Test` link.
 The rest response is displayed on the iframe bellow.